brendt/stitcher.io/src/content/blog/2022-01-15-its-your-fault.md

 There used to be a function in Windows Kernel that didn't do anything.
 Yet, the docs told programmers that this function _had_ to be called after calling another one: _if_ you called `<hljs prop>GetEnvironmentStrings</hljs>`, you _also_ needed to call `<hljs prop>FreeEnvironmentStrings</hljs>`.
 However, many programmers didn't bother to do so because it was pointless: `<hljs prop>FreeEnvironmentStrings</hljs>` didn't do anything, it was literally an empty function.
 A couple of years later, that function actually got an implementation, and many applications started to break because their programmers never bothered to call it in the first place.

-The article summarizes it as follows:
+The article summarises it as follows:

 > If the documentation says that you have to call a function, then you have to call it.
 It may be that the function doesn’t do anything, but that doesn’t prevent it from doing something in the future.